SaumitraLohokare/revo/README.md

 ## Improvements

+- Can reduce string allocation for line numbers in `draw_buffer` by allocating one string before the loop, and reusing it inside.

 - Update `BufferData` API to be self contained.
 So that in the future if we decide to change the implementation of how we represent the data, nothing else needs to be updated.